takinoy/zen-gtk-themes/README.md

 Changelog:
 ----------

-0.7.1
+0.7.2 : adjust gtk3 arrow scaling.

-- libreoffice-patch.sh should work even if the theme is installed in /usr/share/themes or $HOME/.themes.
+0.7.1 : libreoffice-patch.sh should work even if the theme is installed in /usr/share/themes or $HOME/.themes.

 0.7
 - Improve gtk2/gtk3 consistency : menubar padding, arrowstyle.